rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 *Timer units* are useful for triggering activation of other units based on timers.

-*Swap units* are very similar to mount units and encapsulate memory swap partitions or files of the operating system.
+*Swap units* are very similar to mount units and encapsulate the operating system's memory swap partitions or files.

-*Path units* may be used to activate other services when file system objects change or are modified.
+*Path units* may activate other services when file system objects change or are modified.

 *Slice units* may be used to group units which manage system processes (such as service and scope units) in a hierarchical tree for resource management purposes.